adrianlarion/simple-awk/README.md

 #### Pass stdin to awk (and show nicely formatted size of files)
 * `ls -lh | awk '{print $9,"has size of",$5}'`
-* Generate text with `ls -lh` that looks somethin like:
+* Generate text with `ls -lh` that looks something like:
 ```
 -rwxr-xr-x  1 root root           39 Aug 15  2020 7z
 -rwxr-xr-x  1 root root           40 Aug 15  2020 7za